rcdevs/owncloud_openotp_auth/README.md

 	LDAP plugin to create your local user with the uid/samaccountname, otherwise a random generated string is used for username when accounts are auto-created during import process.
 To do this, click on Expert tab, and fill in "Override UUID detection" with the correct login name based on your LDAP directory (uid/samaccountname...)
+-	Contextual authentication: Change the LoginMode to LDAP-only for requests comming from trusted devices on trusted IPs.
+	One user device gets trusted for a specifc IP address after a successful two-factor authentication.
+	Contextual Authentication need a persistant cookie after logout to work properly.
 -	!!
 IMPORTANT !! keep an admin user working without otp in case of a problem.
 If not you can:

 		->  Switch authentication method to Standard (Owncloud password):